Schr\"odinger's control and estimation paradigm with spatio-temporal distributions on graphs: Transition rates spatio-temporal control

-We proceed with technical propositions that help us build the solution.
-At first, we consider a \textit{one-step-in-time bridge} problem to reconcile partially specified marginals (Section \ref{sec:I}).
-This is followed by displaying the form of the optimal Markov kernels \eqref{eq:postmat} building the optimizer $P^\star$ via a recursive argument on partially specified marginals (Section \ref{sec:II}).
+is the set of paths that first arrive at $j$ at instant $\tau$. {$\square$} \end{problem} We proceed with technical propositions that help us build the solution.
+At first, we consider a problem of reconciling marginals that can be partially specified, similar to the case in \eqref{eq:ineq} (Section \ref{sec:I}).
+This shall serve as a step to solve Problem \ref{prob:KL-paths-mult}.
+It is followed by obtaining the form of the optimal Markov kernel $(\Pi_\tau^\star)_{\tau \in [1,t]}$ that builds the optimizer $P^\star$ (Section \ref{sec:II}).
 We conclude with an explicit verification that the solution we provide is optimal (Section \ref{sec:III}).
-The explicit construction of the Markov law provides an alternative independent argument that proves Theorem \ref{thm:thm2}.
-The transition kernels of the optimal Markov protocol can be employed to steer random walkers to fulfill the prescribed space-time marginals ($\hat \mu_0, \hat \nu_1,\ldots, \hat \nu_m$), on average.
+The explicit construction of the Markov law provides an alternative, independent argument that proves Theorem \ref{thm:thm2}.
+The transition kernel of the optimal Markov protocol can be employed to steer random walkers to fulfill the prescribed marginals $\hat \mu_0$ and $\{\hat \nu_1,\ldots, \hat \nu_m\}$.